Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Post-LOI search fund deals.
 Search fund operators identify a target, secure an LOI, and raise acquisition capital for that specific deal.
 Like independent sponsors, they take an active role in operating the business after close.

 Traditional private equity funds require investors to commit capital upfront and trust the manager to deploy it across deals over several years.
 CapitalPad works differently.
 Each deal is presented individually, and investors decide whether to participate on a case-by-case basis.
-There is no fund commitment, no capital calls, and no annual management fee.
+There is no fund commitment, no scheduled capital calls, and no annual management fee.
 Investors see exactly what they are investing in before any capital moves.

 Deals are posted only when they meet our underwriting standards.
 We invest in fewer than 5% of the deals we review.
 Investors are typically presented with one opportunity per month, though cadence varies based on deal quality rather than a fixed schedule.